RikVN/Neural_DRS/README.md

 ### Configuration

 In config/default_config.sh we store the default settings for preprocessing, training and parsing.
-All shell scripts read from there.
-You will have to set the correct paths in config/default_config.sh.
-The scripts need to know where your OpenNMT folder is and where this Github folder is located.
+All shell scripts read from there. **You will have to set the correct paths in config/default_config.sh.** The scripts need to know where your OpenNMT folder is and where this repository is located.

 If you do not have access to GPU, you'll have to change the gpuid setting as well.

 ### Running from OpenNMT

-IMPORTANT: You have to run the training and parsing scripts with the OpenNMT directory as your working folder.
+**IMPORTANT:** You have to run the training and parsing scripts with the OpenNMT directory as your working folder.
 We will assume that the OpenNMT folder is located in this Github folder when giving instructions on how to run.
 If you put the OpenNMT folder somewhere else, you'll have to change where preprocessing.sh, train.sh and parse.sh read default_config.sh from.

 ## Parsing